swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 **Changes between version 1.2 and version 1.3:**

--   This specification no longer uses the term “attribute profile” for named collections of attributes for different scenarios.
-Instead the term “attribute set” is used.
+-   This specification no longer uses the term “attribute profile” for named collections of attributes for different scenarios, instead the term “attribute set” is used.

 -   Definitions of attribute sets (profiles) have been changed to be